wyldckat/avxtest/README.md

 avxtest
 =======
 This simple repository is for testing AVX capabilities with GCC.
-The source code is based on the one provided here: https://thinkingandcomputing.com/2014/02/28/using-avx-instructions-in-matrix-multiplication/ - which seems to have been originally authored by (Yifei Teng)[https://github.com/tengyifei/], namely the code in the file `avxtest.cpp`.
+The source code is based on the one provided here: https://thinkingandcomputing.com/2014/02/28/using-avx-instructions-in-matrix-multiplication/ - which seems to have been originally authored by [Yifei Teng](https://github.com/tengyifei/), namely the code in the file `avxtest.cpp`.

 The code in this repository was further changed to give formatted results with more precision and at the end is shown the differences in the results.